Barnard Castle School: Barnard Run

 The Barnard Run is a school competition, consisting of a cross-country trial over a hilly course.
 It is the most important sporting event in the school year.
 The course has varied considerably over the years.
 It dates back to 1892 when Lord Barnard donated and presented the trophy.
 The race takes place annually at the end of the first half of the Spring Term.
 The girls' and younger boys' race is 2¾ miles while the senior boys' is 4 miles.

 Historically the Barnard Run was a seven-mile course which began at Towler Hill Farm, ran to Cotherstone suspension bridge, with an undetermined route back to the school.
 In 1898 a 4-mile junior Barnard Run was created for 11- to 14-year-olds.
 In 1904 it was decided that it would be easier for training purposes if the run began at the school, and a new course was developed.

 CCF

 The Junior Officers' Training Corps was established at the school in 1909 following an invitation from Lord Haldane, then Secretary of State for War.
 By 1911 it had 103 cadets and 3 staff.
 In 1948 all OTCs were superseded by the Combined Cadet Force (CCF).
 As of 2012 it had almost 200 cadets and 10 staff, making it one of the largest contingents in the country.
 Facilities associated with the CCF include an armoury and an indoor shooting range.
 In 2012 the contingent won the Colts Canter competition, which saw it named the best force in the North of England.
+The CCF offers a variety of trips ranging from shooting range days to summer camps and even visits to military bases.
+In 2021 three students were appointed to assist Lord Lieutenant of Durham Susan Snowdon in her duties.

+Participation in the CCF is optional.

+RAF contingent

+The CCF has an RAF contingent which has its own uniform and ranks, though parading alongside the army section.
+The RAF also attend memorial services such as the Teesdale Aviation Day, as well as trips and flying experience opportunities at the nearby RAF Leeming airbase.